-- 1. Hire Mohammed because boys are better workers; - 2.
-Hire Aisha because girls are better workers, or - 3.
-Hire whichever one is going to be best for the job.
+- (1) Hire Mohammed because boys are better workers; - (2) Hire Aisha because girls are better workers, or - (3) Hire whichever one is going to be best for the job.

-Prior to the 1001 Nights program, 54% of students provided a negative answer, that is, to hire either Aisha or Mohammed, rather than the one that was the best fit for the job.
-After the programme, this number was reduced to 32% (amounting to a 41% reduction in notions of gender inequality).
+Prior to the 1001 Nights programme, 54 per cent of students provided a negative answer, that is, to hire either Aisha or Mohammed, rather than the one that was the best fit for the job.
+After the programme, this number was reduced to 32 per cent (amounting to a 41 per cent reduction in notions of gender inequality) (Figure 11).

 This attitude to gender equality was striking in two of the three field visits.

-In Azraq camp, the team observed a class of 25 boys, mostly aged between 8-10 (two teenagers, one younger).
-After watching the episode, they were asked, "Who's your favourite character?" and "who would you like to be?", the answer came loudly and clearly: Shahrazad (the story-spinning princess), from the majority of this class of boys.
-When asked "why?", the reasons varied from: "she tells all the stories"; "she's wise"; "she's kind"; "she knows the answers."
-Just two of the boys said it was because "She's beautiful."
-The creator of 1001 Nights who accompanied the team on this visit, Aly Jetha, noted that in the animation and children's entertainment industry, this was extraordinary because of the way broadcasters categorize program as "boy versus girl" programs.
-"If you travel the world over and ask a group of 8-10 year old boys who their favourite cartoon character is, the answer will always be Spiderman, Batman or Superman...boys at that age, generally don't pick women as their preferred role models", he said.
+In Azraq camp, the team observed a class of 25 boys, mostly aged between 8 and 10 (two teenagers, one younger).
+After watching the episode, they were asked, 'Who's your favourite character?' and 'who would you like to be?', the answer came loudly and clearly: Shahrazad (the story-spinning princess), from the majority of this class of boys.
+When asked 'why?', the reasons varied from 'she tells all the stories', 'she's wise', 'she's kind' and 'she knows the answers'.
+Just two of the boys said it was because 'She's beautiful'.
+The creator of 1001 Nights who accompanied the team on this visit, Aly Jetha, noted that in the animation and children's entertainment industry, this was extraordinary because of the way broadcasters categorize programme as 'boy versus girl' programmes.
+'If you travel the world over and ask a group of 8-10 year old boys who their favourite cartoon character is, the answer will always be Spiderman, Batman or Superman ... boys at that age, generally don't pick women as their preferred role models', he said.

-A class of third grade Syrian students was observed during one gender-relevant episode ("Princess Rou", telling the story of the strongest woman in the world); initially, stereotypical answers were given to the characteristics of males and females (girls are shy; men are doctors and so on).
-By the end of the half hour class, focussed on the episode of Princess Rou, debates were happening about gendered toys ("Of course girls can play with cars, as long as she wants to,"), leadership roles ("Sometimes women are better and sometimes men, it depends on the person"), in a mixed classroom.
-(One attitude which did not shift amongst any of the children was that boys do not play with dolls; it was seen as a great joke.)
+A class of third grade Syrian students was observed during one gender-relevant episode ('Princess Rou', telling the story of the strongest woman in the world); initially, stereotypical answers were given to the characteristics of male and female gender (girls are shy; men are doctors and so on).
+By the end of the half hour class, focussed on the episode of Princess Rou, debates were happening about gendered toys ('Of course girls can play with cars, as long as she wants to'), leadership roles ('Sometimes women are better and sometimes men, it depends on the person'), in a mixed classroom (one attitude which did not shift among any of the children was that boys do not play with dolls; it was seen as a great joke).